RfidResearchGroup/ChameleonUltra/docs/cli.md

 11. Go into the script folder with `cd ../script/`

-12. Create a python virtual enviroment with `python -m venv venv`
+12. Create a python virtual environment with `python -m venv venv`

 13. Activate it by running `.\venv\Scripts\Activate.ps1`